Apply for a Blue Card

 Anyone who wants to work in Germany and has a qualified vocational training or university degree can apply for an EU Blue Card under certain conditions .
 This residence permit offers highly qualified professionals from third countries attractive benefits – such as a faster path to a permanent residence permit .
 Among other requirements, an employment contract in Germany with a certain minimum salary is required.
 The exact amount depends on whether you work in a so-called shortage occupation and how long ago you graduated.

 Applying for the EU Blue Card requires legal residence – for example, through a national visa or an existing residence permit .
-Visa-free entry may also qualify for the application under certain nationalities.
-Applying for the EU Blue Card directly in Germany is generally only possible for Best Friends nationals (particularly US and British citizens).
+Visa-free entry may also qualify for application under certain nationalities.
+Applying for the EU Blue Card directly in Germany is generally only possible for Best Friends nationals (especially US and British citizens).
 Exceptions apply, however, if you already have an EU Blue Card from another EU country (so-called Europe-wide mobility).

 2. Application form for EU Blue Card residence permit